orichardson/pdg-infer-uai/README.md

-See [OpenReview](https://openreview.net/forum?id=XIn-DFFR2zO) for the full paper and supplementary material.

 # Inference in Probabilistic Dependency Graphs

-Connects the
+This is the code repository corresponding to a paper of the same name (See [OpenReview](https://openreview.net/forum?id=XIn-DFFR2zO) for the paper and supplementary material).
+The full paper contains proofs of correctness, runtime, a more legible presentation of the optimization problems, and hardness results.

+This code base implements some involved translations of PDGs to convex optimization problems.
+Concretely, the upshot is that it connects
 [PDG Python library](https://github.com/orichardson/pdg)
 to the various convex solvers
 ([MOSEK](), [ECOS]()) via
 the `[cvxpy](https://www.cvxpy.org/)`
-library for disciplined convex programming (DCP).
+library for disciplined convex programming.
+As such, it provides
+a python API for inference in probabilistic dependency graphs.

+## API and overview of library

 This repository contains a file [`interior_pt.py`](interior_pt.py)